Cyber-Duck/nova-import/README.md

 Action Name must use the Format of `Import{ResoueceName}`, for example `ImportUsers` or `ImportCountries`.

-Please note that it extends `Anaseqal\NovaImport\Actions\Action` not normal Nova Actions because it doesn't applies on models!
+Please note that it extends `Cyberduck\NovaImport\Actions\Action` not normal Nova Actions because it doesn't applies on models!